Performance Golf Apparel Technologies: Breathability, Stretch, UPF and Weather Protection

 Pants Movement + shape loss Recovery + waist stability Performance golf pants / stretch golf pants

-Shorts Humidity + friction zones Anti-cling + targeted stretch Performance golf shorts / moisture wicking golf shorts
+Shorts Humidity + friction zones Anti-cling + targeted stretch Performance golf shorts / moisture-wicking golf shorts

-This is also where SEO stays cleaner.
+This is also where SEO and merchandising stay cleaner.

 Polos can speak like polos.